Configuring the Firewall Log Analyzer app

 Max Daily Results If you're concerned about an overwhelming amount of data in your RocketCyber account, this setting allows you to limit the number of results reported per day.

-Save Copy of Logs to Monitoring Device Hard Drive and Maximum Allowed Size for Local Log Save (in GB) These options allow you to save a copy of your logs to the local hard drive of the processing machine and manage the file size.
+Save Copy of Logs to Monitoring Device Hard Drive and Maximum Allowed Size for Local Log Save (in GB) These options allow you to save a copy of your logs to the local hard drive and manage the file size.
 Note: Saving logs may impact system performance, and files will stop saving when the limit is reached, rather than overwriting.

 Don't Report Events Lower Than This Priority